edoRemelli/DiffDLT/README.md

 ./setup.sh
 ```

-Then, to make sure that everything is working, you can reproduce the benchmarks of the main paper by running
+Then, to make sure that everything is working, you can reproduce benchmarks from the main paper by running
 ```
 python run_benchmark.py
 ```